davidjeddy/toolchain-management/README.md

 ## Purpose

-Ensure compliance with community and security best practices via the shift-left pattern.
+To ensure compliance with community and security best practices via the shift-left pattern.
 This enables the presenting violations regarding organizational auditing, linting, security, and style guides as soon as an engineer attempts to save code.
 Additionally, toolchain has to ability to enforce the version of the tools installed.
 Ensure the engineering teams can stay up to date without messing around updating each to individually.

 Currently only localhost Fedora VM/QEMU and Jenkins RHEL pipeline tools are supported.

 Engineer commits change to localhost git project -> toolchain triggered (pre-commit hook) -> scanning tools execute -> if violations are found, the save is aborted

 ## Requirements / Supported Platforms

-- [Fedora](https://fedoraproject.org/)(recommended) or [RHEL](https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux)(second option) based are the only distributions currently supported
+- [Fedora](https://fedoraproject.org/)(recommended) or [RHEL](https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux)(second option) based systems are the only distributions currently actively supported
   - UTM / [Installing Fedora Workstation 39 QEMU via UTM on DWS Apple M2 MacBook Pro](https://confluence.worldline-solutions.com/display/PPSTECHNO/Installing+Fedora+Workstation+38+on+DWS+Apple+M2+MacBook+Pro)
   - VirtualBox / [Installing Fedora Workstation 38 Virtual Machine on DWS Workstation](https://confluence.techno.ingenico.com/display/PPS/Installing+Fedora+Workstatio+38+Virtual+Machine+on+DWS+Workstation)
 - [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) >= 5.x
 - [Git](https://git-scm.com/) >= 2.x

-## Tools Includes (but are not limited to)
+## Tools Includes (but is not limited to)

 ### AWS